remnrem/luna-doc/docs/luna/args.md

 In this example, the IDs (`s1night1`, etc) come from the EDF headers as we used the `-edfid` option.
-If the IDs weren't unique, Luna will print a warning message about dulplicates.
+If the IDs weren't unique, Luna will print a warning message about duplicates.
 That is, every row of a sample-list should have a unique ID.

 <h5>Annotation extensions</h5>